 Thursday 29 October, 6.30pm – 7.30pm

-Join Dr Maurice Casey, Historian-in-Residence for EPIC and DFAT, and Lenwood Sloan, cultural and heritage facilitator and board member of the African American Irish Diaspora Network, for the next fascinating talk as part of our new series Hidden Histories of the Irish Abroad.
-This event will explore the history of Irish involvement in slavery and anti-slavery alongside histories of collaboration between Irish and Black diaspora communities.
+Dr Maurice Casey, Historian-in-Residence for EPIC and DFAT, and Lenwood Sloan, cultural and heritage facilitator and board member of the African American Irish Diaspora Network, held a fascinating talk as part of our Hidden Histories of the Irish Abroad series.
+This event explored the history of Irish involvement in slavery and anti-slavery alongside histories of collaboration between Irish and Black diaspora communities.

 The pioneering research of Nini Rogers on Irish ties to the transatlantic slave trade and Irish engagement with abolitionist movements first set the agenda for histories of Ireland and the Black Atlantic.
 Within these histories of political contestation and collaboration between the Irish diaspora and other communities can be found intimate histories of romance and family.
 Conrad Bryan, for example, has referred to the ‘Irish diaspora of colour’ – an under-researched aspect of our emigration history that speaks to the real diversity of the Irish diaspora.